(WHM >> Home >> Transfers >> Transfer Tool)

 Use the Filter text box to filter the list of accounts by the Domain, User, or Reseller columns.

-Accounts will retain their mailbox format settings from the source server.
-For example, if an account uses maildir format on the source server, it will use maildir format on the target server.
+Accounts will retain their mailbox format settings from the remote server.
+For example, if an account uses maildir format on the remote server, it will use maildir format on the target server.

 Select the accounts that will retain their reseller privileges under the Copy Reseller Privileges heading.

-This option is not available if you selected the Restricted Restore feature in the Security section of the previous interface.
+This option does not appear if you selected the Restricted Restore feature in the Security section of the previous interface.

 - Select the accounts that will transfer their account databases under the Copy Databases heading.

 Select the accounts that will transfer their bandwidth data under the Copy Bandwidth Data heading.

 If you transfer an account from cPanel & WHM version 11.50 to an earlier version, the account loses its bandwidth data.

 Select accounts for express transfer under the Express transfer heading.

 For more information, read the Express transfer section below.